 Request a New Linux Cluster Account

-Requests for new projects and/or additional members for a project must be sent via email to researchservices@bc.edu.
+To request a new project and/or additional members for a project, please use the Services Request Form at bc.edu/researchhelp.
 New group members requesting access to the cluster as part of an existing project will require approval from the faculty PI for that project.

-Please include the following information when sending a project or new member request to researchservices@bc.edu:
+Please include the following information when requesting a project or new member using bc.edu/researchhelp:

-• The name of the faculty or Grad responsible for the project.
+• The name of the faculty responsible for the project.

-• If this is a new project, include a short abstract describing their work on the cluster, which will be displayed on the Research Projects list above.
+• If this is a new project, include a short abstract describing the project on the cluster, which will be displayed on the Research Projects list above.

 • The full name and BC username for all members to be added to the project group.
-Note: If a collaborator doesn't already have Boston College credentials (BC username & password), they will be required to get a BC affilliate/guest account in order to get BC credentials (we are happy to assist with this process).
+Note: If a collaborator does not already have Boston College credentials (BC username & password), they will be required to get a BC affiliate/guest account in order to get BC credentials (we are happy to assist with this process).

 Once an abstract has been submitted, the project owner may request new members be added to their group at any time.